Actyx/Actyx/web/developer.actyx.com/blog/2020-09-21-designing-csharp-pond.md

 ### Seeing the Event as responsible for updating

-Let’s see how the handler would be implemented when update logic is put into the event objects:
+Let’s see how the handler would be implemented when update logic is put into the event objects.

 ```cs
 interface IMyEvent